Corporate Governance in NORDEN

 The Board of Directors currently has 9 members – 6 elected by the shareholders and 3 elected by the employees in NORDEN.
 None of the members elected by the shareholders have previously been employed with the Company, nor do they have any interest in NORDEN other than their natural interests as shareholders.See board members here

-In order for the Board of Directors to be able to both perform its managerial and strategic tasks and act as a good sparring partner to the Executive Management, the following skills are deemed particularly relevant: insight into shipping (specifically within dry cargo and tankers), general management, strategic development, risk management, investment, finance/accounting as well as international experience.
+In order for the Board of Directors to be able to both perform its managerial and strategic tasks and at the same time act as a good sparring partner to the Executive Management, the following skills are deemed particularly relevant: insight into shipping (specifically within dry cargo and tankers), general management, strategic development, risk management, investment, finance/accounting as well as international experience.
 The current Board of Directors is considered to possess these skills.
-In the generational change of the Board of Directors, special emphasis is placed on shipping knowledge and international management experience.
 See board members' skills here

 At each annual general meeting, two of the longest serving members elected by the general meeting retire.
-At the annual general meeting on 11 April 2012 Mogens Hugo and Arvid Grundekjøn retired by rotation and both were re-elected.
-In addition, Klaus Nyborg was newly elected.
+At the annual general meeting on 23 April 2014 Erling Højsgaard and Arvid Grundekjøn retired by rotation and both were re-elected.

 The age limit for board members is 72.